GovTechSG/techpass-user-docs/docs/support/signinissues.md

 # Common questions on onboarding and sigining in

 ## Can I use my *your_name<span>@</span>litemail.gov.sg* to sign up for a TechPass account?
-No. As LiteMail accounts are not supported, upgrade to a standard mailbox before signing up for TechPass.
+No. As LiteMail accounts can't receive emails outside your agency, you will not receive emails from TechPass.
+So upgrade to a standard mailbox before signing up for TechPass.
 Format of a standard, official email address of a public officer will be *your_name<span>@</span>agency.gov.sg*.

 ## I am a public officer and unable to sign in to my WOG account from my GMD.